➡ Top alternatives to Finasteride for treating hair loss are hair transplants, stem cell injections, minoxidil and PRP injections.

 If a patient’s hair has just started to fall out recently, supporting medications such as Finasteride are sufficient to slow down and completely prevent this process from progressing.
 But if hair loss has advanced enough to create balding areas or uneven hairlines, hair transplants become a viable option.

-A hair transplant is a surgical process in which tissues containing hairs (called hair grafts) are extracted from one part of your scalp that still has hair, which we call the donor area, to be implanted into a balding area.
+A hair transplant is a surgical process in which tissues containing hairs (called hair grafts) are extracted from one part of your scalp that still has hair, which I call the donor area, to be implanted into a balding area.

 The primary point of a hair transplant is that the patient requires some amount of healthy and sufficient hair left in their head to be implanted.
-In other words, the process focuses on treating bald areas with healthy areas that still have hair, so some amount of hair follicles (the roots from which your hair grows) are required.
+In other words, the process focuses on treating bald areas with healthy areas that still have hair, so some hair follicles (the roots from which your hair grows) are required.

 Although hair transplants have the same essential focus, they can differ from one another in their technique since modern hair transplant options that we use today contain a 200-year-old history to back it up.